 A new partnership between Cisco and Ericsson to create ‘the networks of the future' has been dubbed an ‘aggressive move' aimed at taking on competitors in an effort to become partner of choice for CSPs wanting to become digital service provider.

-The two companies announced the ‘global business and technology partnership’ this week, saying the multi-faceted relationship will offer customers the best of both companies: routing, data centre, networking, cloud, mobility, management and control, and global services capabilities.
+The two companies announced the ‘global business and technology partnership' this week, saying the multi-faceted relationship will offer customers the best of both companies: routing, data center, networking, cloud, mobility, management and control, and global services capabilities.

 The partnership is focused on business transformations in the communications service provider space, supported by a common network-function virtualisation and software defined networking architecture.

 The pair say they will offer service provider customers an end-to-end product and services portfolio and joint innovation that accelerates new business models.